 Cancer incidence and mortality statistics reported by the American Cancer Society1 and other resources were used to create the list.
 To qualify as a common cancer for the list, the estimated annual incidence for 2014 had to be 40,000 cases or more.

-The most common type of cancer on the list is prostate cancer, with more than 238,000 new cases expected in the United States in 2013.
-The next most common cancers are breast cancer and lung cancer.
+The most common type of cancer on the list is breast cancer, with about 235,000 new cases expected in the United States in 2014.
+The next most common cancers are prostate cancer and lung cancer.

 The following table gives the estimated numbers of new cases and deaths for each common cancer type:

 |Breast (Female – Male)||232,670 – 2,360||40,000 – 430|

 - American Cancer Society: Cancer Facts and Figures 2014.
 Atlanta, Ga: American Cancer Society, 2014.
 Also available online (PDF - 1.76 MB).
 Last accessed March 20, 2014.